Shekyena Marcelle-Brown

 Submitted an application to dismiss which resulted in the Crown, of its own volition, offering no evidence against the client accused of harbouring an escaped prisoner.

-R v MA [2023] Snaresbrook Crown Court
+R v MA [2024] Snaresbrook Crown Court

-Secured acquittal of vulnerable client with bipolar disorder who acted in self-defence against excessive force used by the police.
+Secured acquittal of a vulnerable client with bipolar disorder who acted in self-defence against excessive force used by the police.
 Following the jury’s not guilty verdict, the judge expressed “very real concerns” about the complainant officer’s conduct that came to light during the cross-examination of the officers.
 To restore public confidence in the police, in the presence of the jury, the court extraordinarily ordered that the complainant officer’s conduct is brought to the attention of the Detective Chief Superintendent with the view that he is retrained in dealing with vulnerable people and anger management.

 R v AW [2023] Guildford Crown Court

-Secured acquittal for youth client accused of possession of a firearm during joint enterprise armed robbery.
+Secured acquittal for a youth client accused of possession of a firearm during joint enterprise armed robbery.
 The jury found the client not guilty of possessing a firearm alleged to have been used during the robbery of a car.
 In addition, the jury was unable to reach a verdict on the robbery, which led to the prosecution offering no evidence on the robbery.
 The not guilty verdict was returned on the client’s 16th birthday.

 R v AB [2023] Reading Crown Court